Quantitative stochastic homogenization and large-scale regularity: Quantitative convergence of the subadditive quantities

 Indeed, to prove~\eqref{e.increment}, we use~\eqref{e.quadresponseahom}, which gives us that

 and therefore that

 (Note that we also used the inequality~\eqref{e.ahomUbounds} to get the fourth line in the previous display.)
-We can thus prove $D_{n+1} \leq \theta D_n$ by showing that $D_{n} \leq C\tau_n$, since the latter together with~\eqref{e.increment} give us that
+We can thus prove $F_{n+1} \leq \theta F_{n} $ by showing that $F_{n} \leq C\tau_n$, since the latter together with~\eqref{e.increment} give us that

-The inequality $D_{n} \leq C\tau_n$ is close to what Lemma~\ref{l.iterstep} gives us, but unfortunately it is actually slightly stronger, since the right side of~\eqref{e.itersteprealz} is more complicated and involves a sum of $\tau_m$ over all scales smaller than $n$.
-Therefore, rather than $D_n$, it is natural to work instead with the sequence $\tilde{D}_n$ defined by
+The inequality $F_{n} \leq C\tau_n$ is close to what Lemma~\ref{l.iterstep} gives us, but unfortunately it is actually slightly stronger, since the right side of~\eqref{e.itersteprealz} is more complicated and involves a sum of $\tau_m$ over all scales smaller than $n$ with smaller scales discounted by the exponent~$\kappa=\kappa(d)$ from that lemma.
+Therefore, rather than $ F_{n} $, it is natural to work instead with the sequence $\tilde{F}_n$ defined by

-Notice that~$\tilde{D}_n$ is essentially a weighted average of~$D_m$ over all scales smaller than~$n$, and is in particular a stronger quantity than~$D_n$ in the sense that~$D_n \leq \tilde{D}_n$.
-Therefore it suffices to control~$\tilde{D}_n$.
+Notice that~$\tilde{F}_n$ is essentially a weighted average of~$F_m $ over all scales smaller than~$n$, and is in particular a stronger quantity than~$ F_{n} $ in the sense that~$ F_{n} \leq \tilde{F}_n$.
+Therefore it suffices to control~$\tilde{F}_n$.

 We next show that there exist $\theta(d,\Lambda) \in \left[\frac12 ,1 \right)$ and $C(d,\Lambda)<\infty$ such that, for every $n\in\N$,